chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 28-May, dinner provided by the Major of Liverpool at the Town Hall, regiment inspected by Gen Dirom
 * 14-Jul
   * industrial unrest in Stockport, caused by strike breaking
-  * Quartermaster Howard commanding the troop in abscence of officers
+  * Quartermaster Howard commanding the troop in absence of officers
   * Riot Act read, several members of the Troop injured
 * 17-Jul, Mere, Knutsford, Tabley troops arrived, stayed until 19-Jul, Stockport not stood down util 23-Jul
   * Sergeant Brownhill of Stockport Troop fired a pistol through the window of a house, his troop feared he'd be dismissed and petitioned to keep him until their captain could conduct an investigation